dhruvpratapsingh/dhruvpratapsingh.github.io/bucket_list.md

 ## In Progress
-*1. Write an AI Playbook
+*1. Write an AI Playbook*
-1. Build a 5 year investment portfolio with average return of 20%.
-2019-2024.
+*1. Build a 5 year investment portfolio with average return of 20%.
+2019-2024.*
-1. Give your 100% at the current job.*
+*1. Give your 100% at the current job.*

 ## Done